zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ★★★★★ [**fivestars.blog**][fivestarsblog] *•* [**@zntfdr**][twitterHandle]

+^Hi!
+My name is .. and I'm iOS Developer living and working here in 🇹🇭, in here it's ... which is well past my usual bed time, however today I'm very very pleased to be with all of you for this awesome conference.

+^My presentation topic is Swift scripting, and you might be wondering...

 ---

 # [fit] WHY? 🤔

+^ As developers we use tons of scripts everyday such as fastlane, swiftlint, xcodegen and many more.
+Those are great, but what if we could automate even more things, maybe tailored for our own projects?
+That's why Swift scripting is important.

+^Why Swift?
+One mine reason familiarity:

-^The main reasons for an iOS developer to write a swift script is familiarity: writing a script is very similar to write an app or a library.
+^.. for you, as writing a script is very similar to write an app or a library.
-In fact we're going to build a script using SPM.

-^Furthermore, if we're already writing in Swift, having to change to ruby, bash, python etc requires us to make a context switch, this might seem reasonable, however making this context switch everytime is not easy.

-^And since we're all working in teams with multiple developers, just because one developer is fluent in python, this doesn't mean that other people in the team might be able to understand and/or even update the script if needed in the future.
-Using Swift is a safe bet.
+^.. for your team, even if you're familiar with  etc, if tou're adding a script in your team project, canchges are everybody knows Swift, while you might be the only one familar with python or other.

 ---

 # [fit] Getting
 # [fit] Started

+^Time to get started!

 ---